ttskch/esaba/README.md

 $ vi config/config.secret.php   # tailor to your env
 ```

-Similar to Native Installation, you must to issue personal access token in advance.
+Similar to installation without docker, you must to issue personal access token in advance.

 ## Usage